-In our continuing “how to record” series, Echoes’ Andre Calilhanna talks with producer/engineer/studio owner Jon Marc Weiss to discuss techniques for getting a killer kick drum sound when you’re recording music in your home studio.
+Echoes’ Andre Calilhanna talks with producer/engineer/studio owner Jon Marc Weiss to discuss techniques for recording kick drum in your home recording studio.

-I’ve seen people stuff all sorts of things into a bass drum to try to control the ringing – what are your recommendations for what to use and how much?
+When recording a kick drum, I’ve seen people stuff all sorts of things in there to try to control the ringing – what are your recommendations for what to use and how much?

 For muffling, I’ve used sandbags, really thin ones, like the ones you might find for physical therapy or something – those things filed with sand are awesome inside a kick drum.
 A pillow or dense foam can work as well, but they tend to absorb some of the high frequency energy, so keep that in mind.